 The work of local artists and artisans are featured in the mural walls and elsewhere throughout the hotel.
 You feel comfortable amid the elegance, and much of that comes from the attentive staff that fusses over you, making sure that no need goes unmet.
 Make yourself a drink at the Mansion Bar, relax in the garden, play a game of pool, select a book from the library, and cozy up to a fireplace in your room.

 If you’re looking for a quiet, remote setting, this is not the place for you.
-The Ivy is in downtown and close to the action.
+The Ivy Hotel is located downtown, close to all the action of the city.
 Those who aren’t keen on canines might not be charmed by pups on the premises.

 Every day from 2:00 to 4:00 p.m., you can enjoy afternoon tea service.
 Choose from a curated selection of teas from Rare Tea Cellars, finger sandwiches, and sweet treats.

 What’s Included at The Ivy Hotel

 The nightly rate includes breakfast, unlimited access to the Mansion Bar, afternoon tea service, valet parking, in-room minibar snacks, concierge assistance, plush robe and slippers, fitness center, two in-room movies, and car service within three miles of the hotel.

 Fees and Extra Costs You Should Know About at The Ivy Hotel

 Dinner at Magdalena (the restaurant is not open for lunch and but is open to all hotel guests for breakfast).
 Treatments and services at the Spa at The Ivy are offered to guests at extra charges.
 Non-hotel guests are also welcome to book dinner and spa reservations.
 As mentioned before, there is a charge of $50 per night to bring a dog (must be under 25 pounds)